mozilla/stoneridge/doc/overview.markdown

 desktop platforms (Mac OS X 10.8, Windows 7, and Linux (CentOS 6)).

 The testbed is made up of 6 machines: 4 linux machines, 1 mac mini, and 1 windows machine.
+They are all accessible via the MPT VPN.
 These machines are:

-stone-ridge-linux1.dmz.scl3.mozilla.com - Stone Ridge Master and server for broadband netconfig stone-ridge-linux2.dmz.scl3.mozilla.com - Server for umts netconfig stone-ridge-linux3.dmz.scl3.mozilla.com - Server for gsm netconfig stone-ridge-linux4.dmz.scl3.mozilla.com - Linux client machine stone-ridge-mac1.dmz.scl3.mozilla.com - Mac OS X client machine stone-ridge-win1.dmz.scl3.mozilla.com - Windows 7 client machine
+* stone-ridge-linux1.dmz.scl3.mozilla.com - Stone Ridge Master and server for broadband netconfig
+* stone-ridge-linux2.dmz.scl3.mozilla.com - Server for umts netconfig
+* stone-ridge-linux3.dmz.scl3.mozilla.com - Server for gsm netconfig
+* stone-ridge-linux4.dmz.scl3.mozilla.com - Linux client machine
+* stone-ridge-mac1.dmz.scl3.mozilla.com - Mac OS X client machine
+* stone-ridge-win1.dmz.scl3.mozilla.com - Windows 7 client machine NOTE: RDP runs on port 22 here instead of the default

 None of these machines use any virtualization because we can't risk the sharing of resources that comes with virtualization that could affect the test numbers.